 It is common for sales reps currently experiencing transitions at work, to close sales without being compensated accordingly.
 Compensation should not be withheld from these workers, under most circumstances.
-Many legal disputes have risen as a result of this illegal comportment.
+Many legal disputes have arisen as a result of this illegal comportment.
 There are times when the sales representative closes the sale yet the client doesn’t pay until later on after the rep has left the company.
 So when is the rep legally entitled to these commissions?
 This is a complicated question that only an experienced Sherman Oaks wage & hour attorney can answer for you.

 There are many factors that need to be considered when studying wage and hour cases.
-Factors such as the state’s laws, a written contract and other forms of communication are key to the outcome of your case.
+Factors such as the state’s laws, a written contract, and other forms of communication are key to the outcome of your case.
 Although federal courts have some general guidelines they may consider, sales reps should be familiar with these laws and prepare themselves should the need to file a lawsuit arise.
-The more evidence you can gather with the help of a Sherman Oaks wage & hour attorney, the more chances of winning your wage and hour case.
+The more evidence you can gather with the help of a Sherman Oaks wage & hour claim attorney, the more chances of winning your wage and hour case.

 When you were hired, your employment contract generally includes your obligations and incentives.
-Perhaps you employer will argue that it was clear you will only get paid when the client sent in payment.
+Perhaps your employer will argue that it was clear you will only get paid when the client sent in payment.
 However, most employment agreements don’t specify that.
 So if you were guaranteed a percentage of your sales, you should get paid accordingly, unless your contract specifies otherwise.
 If your sales commission is contingent upon the client sending payment, you must adhere to these specifications in your contract.

 It is important you secure a copy of your contract or any other documents that prove your employer’s expectations and obligations.
 These documents are essential as they may impact the outcome of your case.
 You can also make copies of employment handbooks and any other written communications between you and your employer.
 It is best your attorney reviews these documents and provides you with insightful feedback.
 These cases generally require expert legal advice.
 Never sign a release package without consulting your attorney first.